WomenAndTech/static-site/docs/git-sourcetree.md

 To add a branch to your local copy:

 * Make sure you don't have any modified files (yellow icon with ellipsis).
-* `commit` any modified files or temporarily remove them by using the [stash](https://confluence.atlassian.com/sourcetreekb/stash-a-file-with-sourcetree-785332122.html) command.
+* `commit` any modified files or temporarily remove them by using the [stash](https://confluence.atlassian.com/sourcetreekb/stash-a-file-with-sourcetree-785332122.html) option.
 * Untracked files are ok. (purple icons with a question mark)

 Go to **remotes > origin** and expand it
 Right-click on 'branch-name' and select 'Checkout...'

 'content-updates' is used for these example but replace that with the name of the branch you want to checkout.